Surfaces that become isotopic after Dehn filling: Surfaces after Dehn filling

 {\bf Theorem 1.1.} {\it Let $M$ be a compact, orientable, irreducible 3-manifold with a torus boundary component, $T$.
 Then there is a finite set of slopes $\Omega$ on $T$ such that for any slope $\alpha$ on $T$ and any closed, connected, 2-sided, essential surface $F$ in $M$, at least one of the following holds: \begin{enumerate} \item $F$ is incompressible in $M(\alpha)$. \item $\alpha$ intersects some slope $\omega \in \Omega$ once. \item $\alpha \in \Omega$. \end{enumerate}}

-\begin{proof} Fix a triangulation of $M$ which has one vertex on $T$.
-Then by \cite{JacoSedgwick}, there are a finite number of slopes on $T$ that can bound normal or almost normal surfaces in $M$.
-(See also Theorem 9.7 of \cite{bachman:98}.)
-Let $\Omega$ denote this set of slopes.
+\begin{proof} Let $\Omega$ be the set of slopes bounding surfaces that are incompressible and $\bdy$-incompressible or strongly irreducible and $\bdy$-strongly irreducible.
+By \cite{hatcher} the set of slopes bounding incompressible and $\bdy$-incompressible surfaces is finite.
+By \cite{bdts}, every strongly irreducible and $\bdy$-strongly irreducible surface can be made almost normal with respect to a triangulation of $M$ that has one vertex on $T$.
+By \cite{JacoSedgwick}, the set of slopes bounding such surfaces is finite.
+Hence, $\Omega$ is a finite set.

 Let $F$ be a closed, connected, 2-sided, essential surface in $M$.
 Suppose $G$ is a surface that is obtained from $F$ by a compression in $M(\alpha)$ followed by discarding any resulting sphere components.
 It follows from Lemma \ref{l:CompressionImpliesThickLevel} that there exists a minimal compressing sequence from $F$ to $G$ that has a thick level, and the first such thick level $F_i$ meets $K$.
-Then by Lemma \ref{l:StronglyIrreducible} there are two cases: \begin{enumerate} \item Each pair of disks on opposite sides of $F_i$, each of which is either a compressing disk for $F_i \cap M$ or a bridge compressing disk for $F_i$, intersects in $M$. \item There exists a pair of bridge compressing disks $B$ and $C$, on opposite sides of $F_i$, that meet in exactly two points of $K$. \end{enumerate} In the first case we say the thick level $F_i$ is {\it strongly irreducible with respect to $K$}.
-In the second case we say {\it $K$ is 0-bridge with respect to $F_i$}, since $K$ can be isotoped onto $F_i$.

-When $F_i$ is strongly irreducible with respect to $K$ it follows from \cite{bachman:98} that the surface $F_i \cap M$ can be made almost normal in $M$.
-Thus $\alpha$, the slope of $F_i \cap T$, is in $\Omega$.

-When $K$ is 0-bridge with respect to $F_i$ then $w(F_i)=(g,2)$.
-As $F_i$ is the first thick level, $F_i$ must be $F_1$.
-In other words, $F_1$ is obtained from $F_0$ by passing an arc of $K$ (namely the arc $B \cap K$) through $F_0$.
-The disks $B$ and $C$ can be used to guide an isotopy of $K$ into the surface $F_1$.
-We claim that when $K$ is so isotoped onto $F_1$ then the surface $F_1'=F_1 \cap M$ is incompressible in $M$.
-Note that we can recover the surface $F$ by pushing $K$ entirely off of $F_1$.
-As $K$ is not the unknot (i.e.~$\bdy M$ is incompressible), any compressing disk for $F'_1$ then becomes a compressing disk for $F$ in $M$.
-But we assumed $F$ was incompressible in $M$.
-Moreover, note that $F_1'$ cannot be a boundary parallel annulus, for then $F_0$ would be a non-essential, peripheral torus.

-Since $F_1'$ is essential in $M$, by \cite{haken:68} we can isotope it to be normal.
-Thus, the slope of $\bdy F'_1$ is in $\Omega$.
-As $\alpha$ meets each loop of $\bdy F_1'$ once, the second conclusion of the theorem follows. \end{proof}
+Then by Lemma \ref{l:StronglyIrreducible} there are two cases: \begin{enumerate} \item $F_i \cap M$ is strongly irreducible and $\bdy$-strongly irreducible, and hence $\bdy (F_i \cap M) \in \Omega$. \item $\bdy(F_i \cap M)$ intersects the slope bounding an incompressible and $\bdy$-incompressible surface in $M$ at most once.
+Hence, $\bdy (F_i \cap M)$ intersects some slope in $\Omega$ at most once. \end{enumerate}